kriserickson/aging-coder/src/posts/2025-08-25-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations.md

     fuzzy_cutoff: float = Query(0.35, ge=0.0, le=1.0),
 ):
     """
-    If the query looks like a recipe title, perform a fuzzy title match.
+    It first performs a fuzzy title match.
 If a good title match is found, use that recipe's TF-IDF ingredient vector as the query vector and return recipes similar by ingredients.
     If no good title match is found, return an empty result set.
     """
-    if X is None:
-        raise HTTPException(
-            status_code=503,
-            detail="TF-IDF matrix (X) not available on server.
-Save and deploy tfidf_matrix.joblib.", )

     # 1) Try fuzzy title match
-    best_idx, match_score = _best_title_index(query, cutoff=fuzzy_cutoff)
+    best_idx, match_score = _best_title_index(recipe_name, cutoff=fuzzy_cutoff)
 ```

 It takes a few options as arguments, but we are mostly interested in the `recipe_name` argument.
 The `recipe_name` argument is the name of the recipe that we want to find similar recipes for.